vcomedia/vco-zf-basepath/README.md

 This will at the very least restrict duplicate content issues to static files.

-TODO: Create instructions for minimizing duplicate content for static files

 ## License

 Licensed under the Apache License, Version 2.0